nicholasdille/container-slides/080_ci_cd/scripting/introduction.md

 Embedded or copied

-Controlled runtime environment
+Repeatable and reproducible...

-Repeatable and reproducible
+...in a controlled runtime environment

 ---